Ogre Slayer: Manga

 Written and illustrated by Kei Kusunoki, Ogre Slayer was first published as a one-shot short story, which proved popular among readers, and eventually turned into a serial as Kusonoki drew more sequels, being published in Shogakukan's shōnen manga magazine Shōnen Sunday Zōkan (later Shōnen Sunday Super) from 1992 to 2001.
-Shogakukan released 20 tankōbon volumes from February 18, 1992, to April 18, 2001.
+Shogakukan collected its chapters in 20 tankōbon volumes, released from February 18, 1992, to April 18, 2001.

 In North America, the manga was licensed by Viz Communications, publishing it on its Manga Vizion magazine, and releasing the first two volumes in 1997 and 1998, respectively.